rory-bedford/antelop-docs/docs/source/python/config.rst

 In order, the steps are:

 - MySQL host: The host address of your lab's MySQL database.
 - S3 host: The host address of your lab's S3 store.
+If you want to store files on disk instead of S3, just set this to 'local', and data will be stored under your antelop data directory.
 - Analysis scripts:
   - Custom analysis scripts are written and kept in folders on your local machine.
   - You must specify the absolute paths to these folders here.